• Skip to primary navigation

 • Increase the heat and bring to a rolling boil.

 • Allow to boil for about 25 minutes, stirring occasionally.
-Do not cover with a lid as this may cause the jam to boil up and overflow.
+Do not cover it with a lid as this may cause the jam to boil up and overflow.

 A collage of 3 images showing strawberry jam being boiled and tested for thickness.